keystone-engine/keystone/docs/COMPILE-NIX.md

         $ mkdir build
         $ cd build
         $ ../make-lib.sh

+   On Mac OS, to build universal binaries including both 32-bit & 64-bit code, replace the last line with:

+        $ ../make-lib.sh macos-universal

    In the case you want to compile with all the debug information, replace the last line with: